-Name Description rx_frame_too_long Received packets dropped when they are longer than 9216 bytes. rx_in_range_errors Received packets dropped when the Ethernet length field is not equal to the actual Ethernet data length. rx_ip_checksum_errs, rx_tcp_checksum_errs, rx_udp_checksum_errs Packets dropped due to TCP/IP/UDP checksum errors. rx_out_range_errors Received packets dropped when their length field is >= 1501 bytes and <= 1535 bytes. rx_pause_frames The number of Ethernet pause frames (flow control) received. rx_priority_pause_frames The number of Ethernet priority pause frames (priority flow control) received per port. rx_switched_unicast_packets, rx_switched_multicast_packets, rx_switched_broadcast_packets The number of unicast, multicast, and broadcast packets switched internally. rxpp_fifo_overflow_drop, rx_input_fifo_overflow_drop Number of received packets dropped when a FIFO for descriptors going into the packet demux block overflows.
+Name Description rx_out_range_errors Received packets dropped when their length field is >= 1501 bytes and <= 1535 bytes. rx_pause_frames The number of Ethernet pause frames (flow control) received. rx_priority_pause_frames The number of Ethernet priority pause frames (priority flow control) received per port. rx_switched_unicast_packets, rx_switched_multicast_packets, rx_switched_broadcast_packets The number of unicast, multicast, and broadcast packets switched internally. rxpp_fifo_overflow_drop, rx_input_fifo_overflow_drop The number of received packets dropped when a FIFO for descriptors going into the packet demux block overflows.
 In normal operation, this FIFO must never overflow. tx_controlframes The number of Ethernet control frames transmitted per port. tx_dma_err The number of errors occurred in the DMA operation associated with the transmit request from the host to the device. tx_hdr_parse_err The number of errors while parsing the packet header of a transmit request. tx_internal_parity_err The number of parity errors in the transmit request. tx_pauseframes The number of Ethernet pause frames (flow control) transmitted per port. tx_priority_pauseframes The number of Ethernet priority pause frames transmitted per port. tx_qinq_err The number of transmit requests with Q-in-Q style VLAN tagging, when such tagging is not expected on the outgoing interface. tx_spoof_check_err The number of spoof TX request failures, when MAC or VLAN spoof checking is enabled on the interface. tx_tso_err The number of transmit request errors, while performing TSO offload.